Director, Assurance, Risk and Integrity Services

-QUT is committed to maintaining an organisational culture which ensures that effective corruption and fraud prevention is an integral part of all University activities and a core management capability, consistent with the QUT Blueprint, the QUT Staff Code of Conduct (B/8.1) and relevant legislation and in accordance with the Australian Standard 8001-2008 Fraud and Corruption Control.
+QUT is committed to maintaining an organisational culture which ensures that integrity is an integral part of all University activities and a core management capability, consistent with the QUT Blueprint, the QUT value of Integrity, the QUT Staff Code of Conduct (B/8.1) which embed ethical behaviour and practices and relevant legislation and in accordance with the Crime and Corruption Commission Queensland – Corruption in focus.

 The University’s policy on corruption and fraud control is based on the following principles:

 - QUT operates in an environment in which ethical conduct is expected, encouraged and supported, with no tolerance for corrupt conduct, fraudulent activities or maladministration

 - Officers of the University are placed in a position of trust and are required to maintain and enhance public confidence in the integrity of the University and to advance the common good of the University community